 McCloud is a small, yet beautiful town in Northern California just outside of Mt.
 Shasta.
 There are numerous lookouts of Mt.
 Shasta and tons of beautiful waterfalls and hiking trails.
 This town gets quite a lot of snow during the winter months, making driving almost impossible!
 However, visit during the other seasons and be blown away by its endless beauty.
 Located just an hour from my home, I’ll show you McCloud like you’ve never seen it before.

 When Should I Elope in Northern California?

 If you don’t mind the tourists, summer is a great time to visit Northern California, specifically in places a bit cooler like the coast.
 I recommend avoiding the inland areas during this time, specifically in towns like Redding and Mt.
-Shasta where the temperature gets into the hundreds, and in places like San Francisco where its cold and windy.
+Shasta where the temperature gets into the hundreds, and in places like San Francisco where its cold, windy, and flooding with tourists.
 If you prefer a national park, I would hold off for awhile, as the parks can get extremely crowded.

 Fall is my favorite time of year no matter where in Northern California you go.
 Want colorful leaves?
 Visit the national forests.
 Looking for less-crowded beaches?
 Hit up Santa Cruz.
 Not only is the weather nice, but prices are low, there are less tourists, and many locations in the area are absolutely gorgeous.